High Level Translation French to English Run up to the Examination

 You will be asked to translate 7 texts.
 For each of them, the Tutor will give you feedback and advice on how to improve your translation technique.

-All of the source texts (ST) are past papers from actual IoL examinations.
-Although annotations have disappeared from the exam itself, students will be invited to submit annotations with their translations, as a way of discussing with the Tutor the difficulties they may have encountered in translating the ST, as well as the solutions they have considered and deployed.
+All of the source texts are past papers from actual CIoL examinations.
+Although annotations have disappeared from the exam itself, students will be invited to submit annotations with their translations, as a way of discussing with the Tutor the difficulties they may have encountered in translating the Source Text (ST), as well as the solutions they have considered and deployed.

 For us, the most important element of assessment is that it should enhance your learning.
 Our methods are designed to increase your confidence and we try very hard to devise ways of assessing you that are enjoyable and suitable for adults with busy lives.